 Panchmel dal is prepared with five lentils and is a great accompaniment for Indian flatbreads.

 Theme of the week is dazzling dals.
-The first recipe I posted yesterday is dal tadka which is prepared with toor dal and the second recipe is panchmel dal.
+The first recipe I posted yesterday is Instant Pot dal tadka which is prepared with toor dal and the second recipe is panchmel dal.

 What is Panchmel Dal?

-Panchmel dal is a traditional Rajasthani dish.
+This is a traditional Rajasthani dish.
 Rajasthan is an arid state with scarce fresh vegetables and hence the cuisine uses less fresh ingredients.
-I do not know if my version is authentic but the main reason I made it with no onion garlic is to keep it as close to the traditional recipe as possible.

 There are many versions and some versions use equal quantities of all five lentils.
 Today’s recipe has equal parts of toor, chana and moong Dal, and ½ part each of whole moong and urad dal.
 I intentionally used less urad dal fearing a sticky panchmel dal as urad dal is sticky.

-There are multiple ways to cook Panchmel Dal.
+There are multiple ways to cook this dal.
 The basic step is cooking lentils until soft.
 This is done either in an Instant Pot, stovetop pressure cooker or directly on stovetop in a saucepan.
 Once the dal is cooked, it is seasoned and tempered using ghee or combination of ghee and oil.

-Beans Setting – In this setting cooking time is 30 minutes and I did natural pressure release (NPR).
-Lentils were very soft and did not require too much of mashing.
+Beans Setting - In this setting cook time is 30 minutes and natural pressure release (NPR).
+Lentils cook very soft and do not require too much of mashing.

-Manual Setting – I did 10 minutes manual and natural pressure release.
+Manual Setting - 10 minutes on manual and natural pressure release.

 Both these setting work and depending on individual preference, use the settings accordingly.
-If one wants really soft dal, 12-14 minutes manual is probably the ideal setting in manual mode, though I have not tried it.
+For really soft dal, 12-14 minutes manual is probably the ideal setting in manual mode.

 Panchmel Dal Recipe